Company (military unit): Historical background

+The word 'company' as an organised unit of soldiers can be traced to at least the 12th Century, in the context of free companies and the later compagnies d'ordonnance.

 The modern military company became popularized during the reorganization of the Swedish Army in 1631 under King Gustav II Adolph.
 For administrative purposes, the infantry was divided into companies consisting of 150 men, grouped into regiments of eight companies.
 Tactically, the infantry companies were organized into battalions and grouped with cavalry troops and artillery batteries to form brigades.

 From ancient times, some armies have commonly used a base administrative and tactical unit of around 100 men.
 (Perhaps the best known is the Roman century, originally intended as a 100-man unit, but later ranging from about 60 to 80 men, depending on the time period.)
 An organization based on the decimal number system (i.e., by tens, hundreds, thousands, and ten-thousands) might seem intuitive.
 To the Romans, for example, a unit of 100 men seemed sufficiently large to efficiently facilitate organizing a large body of men numbering into the several thousands, yet small enough that one man could reasonably expect to command it as a cohesive unit by using his voice and physical presence, supplemented by musical notes (e.g., drum beats, bugle or trumpet blasts, etc.) and visual cues (e.g., colors, standards, guidons, etc.).

 Furthermore, recent studies have indicated that humans are best able to maintain stable relationships in a cohesive group numbering between 100 and 250 members, with 150 members being the common number (see Dunbar's number).
 Again, a military unit on the order of no more than 100 members, and perhaps ideally fewer, would perhaps present the greatest efficiency as well as effectiveness of control, on a battlefield where the stress, danger, fear, noise, confusion, and the general condition known as the "fog of war" would present the greatest challenge to an officer to command a group of men engaged in mortal combat.
 Until the latter half of the 19th century, when infantry troops still routinely fought in close order, marching and firing shoulder-to-shoulder in lines facing the enemy, the company remained at around 100, or fewer, men.